Itai-Nelken/brainf/README.md

 ## features
 - Understands both strings of instructions and single ones, no need for a separator!
 - Can read instructions from a file.
+- can compile brainfuck code into C code

 ## Compiling
 ```